 Dann teamed up with a friend who created Project EnKindle, an initiative giving access to renewable energy systems to communities affected by the disaster whilst they were waiting for their energy sources to be rebuilt by the local government.
 The project’s first community was in Tolosa, Leyte, where they set up a solar energy panel that enabled the locals to at least have light and electricity for charging.

-Once a community’s energy sources are restored by the local government, seed4com takes their energy equipment and transfer it to another community also lacking energy access.
+Once a community’s energy sources are restored by the local government, Seed4com takes their energy equipment and transfer it to another community that also lacks access to energy sources.
 “The intention for that first deployment was to address the shortage of light and energy.
-The next step was really to monitor, to go back, and see if they would still need the equipment because it was just a stewardship.
-We don’t give it to them so once their power returns, we get it and then re-deploy it to some other regions,” Dann explained.
+The next step was to go back and monitor to see if they would still need the equipment because it was just a stewardship.
+We don’t give it to them, so once their power returns, we get it and then re-deploy it to some other region,” Dann explained.

-This model worked in 150 communities which they helped for two years, but Dann felt that they should keep the programme going, instead of just addressing the immediate need during the typhoon.
-With a purpose to sustain, manage, and continue the lighting initiative, he built his nonprofit Sustainable Energy and Enterprise Development for Communities (seed4com).
+This model worked in 150 communities which they helped for two years, but Dann felt that they should continue doing the programme instead of just addressing the immediate need during the typhoon.
+With a purpose to sustain, manage, and continue the lighting initiative, he built his nonprofit Sustainable Energy and Enterprise Development for Communities (Seed4com).

-The original mission of seed4com’s energy projects scaled and this then included implementing programmes that improve the environment.
-“We don’t only provide them energy for lighting, we also implement programs for our environment.
-The idea is once we engage with you with our energy, and we light up your homes or community, then we will be able to create that relationship, collaborate longterm, and help in other areas which also need attention.”
+The original mission of Seed4com’s energy projects scaled and eventually included implementing programmes that encompass addressing environmental issues.
+“We don’t only provide them energy for lighting, we also implement programmes for our environment.
+The idea is once we engage with you with our energy, and we light up your homes or community, then we will be able to create that relationship, collaborate longterm, and help in other environmental areas which also need attention.”

-A major activation that they are also working on is the Let’s Do It Philippines movement, a global movement tied to the World Clean Up day celebrated across various countries.
-Dann was inspired by how Estonia underwent a country-wide programme in 2008 that gathered 50,000 people to clean up the country.
-Estonia rounded up volunteers to clean up their localities and also plant trees.
+A major activation that they are also working on is the Let’s Do It Philippines movement, a global movement tied to the World Clean Up day that is celebrated across various countries.
+Dann was inspired by how Estonia underwent a country-wide programme in 2008 that gathered 50,000 people to clean up their country.
 Even if only 5% of the country participated, the initiative resulted to the removal of 10,000 tonnes of waste – a result that would have taken the Estonian government three years and €22.5 million to achieve.

 Seed4com executes the campaign by actively encouraging local communities to join the movement.
 Dann introduces the initiative to them, but leaves the respective communities to plan what is best for their context.
 The World Clean Up movement also created a tool to digitalise the ways for planning, data gathering, and policy making, so local groups can access and execute the initiative in the most effective way they can.